Association-Constellation-sociale/d4g_batch10_constellation-sociale-datascience/README.md

 ## Setup (windows)
 ### Prerequisite
 - DockerDesktop must be installed.
+- Login to the github docker regsitry, you must create a personal access token, the process is detailed [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).
+You can then login with: `docker login ghcr.io -u USERNAME --password-stdin` and provide the access token.

 ## Setup the postgresql database
 - Run `docker-compose up -d` in the `docker-env` folder.